SPAL: Captains

 Below a chronological list of SPAL captains since 1950.

 Technical staff

 Chairmen history

 SPAL have had several presidents (chairmen) (presidenti or presidenti del consiglio di amministrazione) over the course of their history.
 Some of them have been the main shareholder of the club.
 The longest-serving is Paolo Mazza.

 Managerial history

 SPAL have had many managers and head coaches throughout their history, below is a chronological list of them.

 Club records

 League

 Below is a table showing the participation of SPAL in the Italian football leagues.

 Individual

+Below is a table showing the recordmen of matches played and goals scored for SPAL in the Italian football leagues.

 Honours

+Below is a list of titles and cups won by SPAL throughout their history.